 There will be no required textbooks for this course.
-All of the required reading will come from materials that will be linked to the course web site.
+All of the required reading will be provided in the course classroom in Populi.
+However, students are encouraged to have access to any theological library or a subscription to a digital library such as scribd.com.

-The focus of the course will be articles 1-6, 8-9, 18 from the Mennonite Brethren Confession of Faith.
+The focus of the course will be articles 1-6, 8-9, and 18 from the Mennonite Brethren Confession of Faith.
 Please note that we will be using the newly updated 2020 version.